Django modernization · 2026 ranking

 The five recurring modernization risks are scope creep, "refactor while we're in there" sprawl, untested-coverage refactor failures, big-bang upgrade outages, and modernization that doesn't end (eternal-engagement risk).
 Each is mitigable with explicit governance terms.

 Recommended SOW terms: (a) phased upgrade plan with explicit phase gates and rollback criteria, (b) characterization tests as a precondition for each phase, (c) feature-freeze policy during upgrade phases (or explicit dual-track plan), (d) handover deliverable defined upfront, (e) fixed-or-capped commercial per phase rather than open-ended T&M. Uvik Software's public delivery model supports phased delivery; buyers should confirm phase-gate specifics.
-Modernization pricing typically ranges from $40K (single-version Django upgrade on small codebase) to $400K+ (multi-phase modernization including frontend, async, and AI grafting on a large monolith), based on published packages across the vendor set.
+Modernization pricing scales with scope — from a single-version Django upgrade on a small codebase to a multi-phase modernization that includes frontend, async, and AI grafting on a large monolith — so buyers should request itemized, phase-based quotes rather than a single blended figure.

 Best fit and not-best-fit buyer summary for Uvik Software.